Jump to main content

 Are you bringing something, or a child or animal?

-We want everyone to be able to travel with us, including passengers travelling with children.
-Here you will find practical information and helpful advice for travelling with children and strollers.
+We want everyone to be able to travel with us, including those travelling with children.
+Below, you will find practical information and tips on travelling with children and prams/pushchairs.

-You can bring a stroller free of charge if there is available space.
-The driver or crew decides if there is enough space.
+You can bring a pram/pushchair free of charge if there is space available.
+The driver or crew decide whether there is space.

-On the light rail and most buses, there is a button you can press if you need more time to get on or off.
-The button is blue or white.
-The symbol may show a wheelchair or a stroller.
-On buses, you will find the button by the rear door and in the area adapted for wheelchairs and strollers.
+On the Bergen Light Rail and most buses, there is a special button to let the driver know you need more time to board or alight.
+The button is blue or white, with a symbol that may be a wheelchair or a pram.
+On buses, this button is by the rear door and in the area for wheelchairs and prams/pushchairs.

-Below is information about the equipment available on our buses.
+Below, you will find information about the various securement systems on board our buses.

 Seat belts

-If you want to be sure that your bus has a suitable child seat, please contact customer service and we will check for you.
+If you want to be absolutely certain that the bus you will be taking has a child seat suitable for your child, you can contact customer service, and we will check for you.

-None of our buses have child seats for children under 1 year.
-You may bring your own baby seat and secure it with a three-point seat belt or ISOFIX in the bus.
+None of our buses have car seats suitable for children under the age of 1.
+You may bring your baby car seat and secure it with a three-point seat belt or ISOfix points.

-Outside the Bergen area, most buses have three-point seat belts.
-Some also have ISOFIX.
-In the Bergen area, unfortunately most buses do not have three-point seat belts or ISOFIX.
+Outside the Bergen area, the great majority of buses have three-point seat belts.
+Some also have ISOfix points.
+In the Bergen area, unfortunately almost none of our buses have three-point seat belts or ISOfix points.

-If you want to be sure that your bus has a three-point seat belt or ISOFIX suitable for your baby seat, please contact customer service and we will check for you.
+If you want to be absolutely certain that the bus you will be taking has three-point seat belts or ISOfix points suitable for your baby car seat, you can contact customer service, and we will check for you.

-Please note that there is a limited number of child seats and ISOFIX points on buses that have them.
+Please note that there are only a few car seats and ISOfix points in the buses which do have them.

-- If you are travelling with a group of children, we recommend that there are several adults.
+• If you will be travelling with a group of children, we recommend that several adults accompany them.

-- Keep an eye on the children.
-Do not let them run or play at the bus stop or terminal.
+• Keep a close eye on the children.
+Do not let them run or play at the bus stop/terminal.

-- Help children safely on and off the bus, light rail or boat.
+• Help children to get safely on and off the bus, Bergen Light Rail or boat.

-- Always wait until the bus or light rail has left before crossing the road.
+• Always wait until the bus or Bergen Light Rail has departed before crossing the road.

 During the journey

-- Make sure children stay away from the doors while the bus or light rail is moving.
+• Make sure that children stay away from the doors while the bus or Bergen Light Rail is moving.

-With the family discount, passengers over 18 years can bring up to four children free of charge.
-The discount is valid every day, all year.
+With a family discount, passengers over the age of 18 may bring up to four children free of charge.
+The discount applies every day of the year.

-- You must be over 18 and have a valid adult, senior, student or military ticket.
+• You must be over the age of 18 and have a valid adult, concession, student or military ticket.

-The family discount applies on Skyss buses, the light rail and some boat routes.
-It does not apply on the airport buses in Førde and Sogndal.
+The family discount applies on Skyss buses, the Bergen Light Rail and some boat services.
+Please note that the discount does not apply on the airport express services in Førde and Sogndal.

 Family discount on trains

-The discount applies on trains between Bergen, Arna and Trengereid if you have a single ticket or a 24-hour ticket for Zone A. It also applies on trains between Bergen and Voss if you have a season ticket (7, 30 or 180 days) for Zones A, E and F.
+The discount applies on trains between Bergen, Arna and Trengereid if you have a single or a 24-hour ticket for zone A, and on trains between Bergen and Voss if you have a season ticket (7-day, 30-day or 180-day) for zones A, E and F.

-We want everyone to be able to travel with us, including passengers who use a wheelchair.
-We work continuously to make our public transport accessible for all.
-Here you will find practical information about travelling with a wheelchair on our services.
+We want everyone to be able to travel with us, including wheelchair users, and we are continuously striving to ensure that our public transport services have a universal design.
+Below, you can find practical information about travelling on our services with a wheelchair.

 General guidelines for wheelchairs

-To make sure everyone travels safely, these requirements apply on all our services:
+To ensure that everyone can travel safely, the following rules apply to wheelchairs on all of our transport services:

-- Follow instructions on signs or from the driver or crew.
+• Follow the instructions on signs or from the driver or crew.

-The driver or crew will help you on and off the vehicle as far as practically possible.
+The driver or crew will help you as much as practically possible when you get on and off.

-Travelling with a wheelchair on the light rail
+Travelling with a wheelchair on the Bergen Light Rail

-Mobility scooters are too large and/or too heavy to be safely secured on buses.
-They are therefore not allowed on board.
-All other types of wheelchairs can normally travel on our buses.
+Mobility scooters are too big and/or too heavy to be secured on buses, so you are not allowed to take them with you.
+In principle, all other types of wheelchairs are permitted.

 In urban areas